vynguyeeeen/ApprenticeChef_Analysis/README.md

 Author: Phuong-Vy Nguyen

 ### Overview of Analysis:
-Apprentice Chef (AC) is offers a wide selection of daily-prepapred meals to support the busy lifestyle of working professionals directly to their door.
+Apprentice Chef (AC) is offers a wide selection of daily-prepared meals to support the busy lifestyle of working professionals directly to their door.
 AC is looking to have a better understand of their revenue and how to best optimize this.
 An analysis was conducted in three parts:

     PART 1: 	Regression Model to analyze and build a machine learning model to predict revenue over the first year of each customer's life cycle